 These values are the subject of communication ethics.

-What distinguishes each of us from our nearest and dearest and in wider cultural forms, what creates the differences between you and others.
+What distinguishes each of us?
+What creates the differences between me/you and others?

 Values are what people's view of the world is comprised of.
 It's often harder to change an entrenched value than modify an action.